kayiwa/combine-playbook/README.md

 ## Vagrant-based Installation (local)

- * If you are looking to run an instance of the AgBox system on your own computer, you will use the Vagrant-based installation method.
+ * If you are looking to run an instance of the Combine ecosystem on your own computer, you will use the Vagrant-based installation method.
 This method assumes that you have 8GB of RAM and 2 processor cores available to devote to this system.
 Double-check and make sure you have this available on your computer.
 This means you will need MORE than that in RAM and cores in order to not bring your computer to a complete halt.
 Local testing has been performed on iMacs running MacOS Sierra that have a total of 4 cores and 16 GB of RAM.

  * Install [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com/), and [Ansible](https://www.ansible.com/), and [Python](https://www.python.org/).